 Single Form and the HFA checklist

-In order to know which are the information to be provided in this document, the partner should make reference to the Single Form Guidelines, available on the DG ECHO partners’ website.
+In order to know which are the information to be provided in this document, the partner should make reference to the Single Form Guidelines (always check for the latest version, available on the DG ECHO partners’ website, under the tab Reference Documents).

 Briefly explain by whom, how and in which conditions the most recent assessment was carried out, whether it was a joint/coordinated assessment, and whether it was shared with other agencies, whether the assessment used direct or indirect sources of information (primary or secondary data) and whether the information could be confirmed by a field visit.
 In the same section the partner should also specify if in the country there is in place a monitoring information system such as IPC, FEWSNET, nutrition data, etc.